Harman Kardon: Harman repurchases company

-After the Carter presidency, Harman regained ownership of Harman International.
+After the Carter presidency, Harman sought to regain ownership of Harman International.
 In 1980 he purchased Harman International from Beatrice Foods for $55 million.
 However, the receiver group was not included in the purchase because Beatrice Foods had previously sold the group to the Japanese company Shin-Shirasuna.
 The Harman Kardon receiver group was the heart of Harman International, and in 1985 Harman purchased the receiver group and returned the company to its pre-1976 form.